- Designed to act against: HIV-1

 What is its development history?

 Darunavir is currently a marketed drug for oral HIV therapy.
-After negotiating a license to darunavir from Janssen in 2015, IPM is studying the drug and its properties to design a robust strategy to formulate darunavir as a long-acting vaginal ring.
+After negotiating a license to darunavir from Janssen in 2015, IPM conducted pre-formulation and characterization studies to inform a strategy for formulating darunavir as a long-acting vaginal ring.

 What are the next steps for the darunavir ring?